mubarok-iqbal/go-repository-pattern/README.md

 # go-repository-pattern

-An simple implementation of the Repository pattern in Golang
+A simple implementation of the Repository pattern in Golang